goetting/ez-flux/README.md

 ### Getting Started

 A store saveguards a given state with getters/setter.
-If a new value is directly assigned to the store, it will emit a change event.
+If a new value is assigned to the store, it will emit a change event.
-This behaviour works great in small encapsulations.
-Stores are sealed by default.
+Stores are sealed by default - thus, adding new keys after creation, is not permitted.

 ```JS
 import { createStore } from 'ez-flux';